-- 1. The unregulated item(s) may not be provided as an inducement, or require purchase of alcohol beverages. - 2.
+- 1. The unregulated item(s) may not be on the same invoice as the alcohol beverages sold. - 2.
+The unregulated item(s) may not be provided as an inducement, or require purchase of alcohol beverages. - 23.
 Any equipment or other goods provided free of charge (e.g. energy drink refrigerated coolers) shall not be provided in conjunction with alcohol sales or promotions. - L. Indirect financial assistance through third party arrangements - A supplier's furnishing of any equipment, supplies, services, money, or other things of value to a third party that is not licensed pursuant to article 3 or 4 of title 44, C.R.S. where the benefits resulting from such things of value flow to individual licensed retailers through written agreements or otherwise, is prohibited. - 2.
 A supplier will not be in violation of this regulation when the unlicensed third party provides the prohibited item or service to a retailer without the supplier's knowledge, and the supplier could not have reasonably foreseen that the item or service would flow to a retailer. - 3.
 Retailers that collude with unlicensed third parties to obtain prohibited financial assistance through a third party arrangement between a third party and a licensed supplier shall be in violation of this regulation.